This post is about prepaid mobile options for phones and only includes plans that allow voice calls and texts as well as data.

 |Monthly Unlimited Plan||$50||unlimited||unlimited domestic and international||unlimited on non-smartphones||No data for smartphones|

-AT&T charges $10 for a SIM although this is generally waived if combined with an airtime purchase.
+AT&T stores charge $10 for a SIM although this is generally waived if combined with an airtime purchase.
 There is a 0.20 to $1.50 monthly 911 fee charged in some states in addition to applicable state sales taxes.

 There's also a $10/month Mexico Long Distance Plus package can be added to $50 and $60 monthly plans only.
 It includes 1000 minutes of calling to cell phones and landlines in Mexico, Canada, India, China and several other countries and to landlines in over 50 countries (list of countries).